MARCH OF THE LIVING

 In partnership with the Foundation for Jewish Camp, the Jewish Federation of Broward County is proud to offer the One Happy Camper program to our Broward County residents.
 One Happy Camper provides grants of up to $1,000 to first time campers attending Jewish sleep away summer camps listed on the Foundation for Jewish Camp website at www.onehappycamper.org.

 The program is an outreach initiative for children who are not currently receiving an immersive daily Jewish experience.
-As such, children who attend Jewish day school or yeshiva are not eligible for this incentive program.
-Children who are enrolled in PJ Library and attend a Jewish day school or yeshiva are eligible for a PJ Goes to Camp grant.
-Information can be obtained here.
-This is a lottery and closes in November.
+As such, children who attend a Jewish day school or yeshiva are not eligible for this incentive program through the Jewish Federation of Broward County.
+However, Jewish day school or yeshiva students who are enrolled in PJ Library or has a sibling enrolled in PJ Library prior to September 1, 2021 are eligible for a PJ Goes to Camp – One Happy Camper grant.
+Eligible families will be emailed access codes to use in applying.
+These grants will be available on a first come, first serve basis.
+More information on PJ Goes to Camp can be found here.

 Jewish day school or yeshiva students are eligible for need based financial assistance - see information below.